Bengali nationalism: Educational and economic grievance

 From 1947 Bangladesh (East Pakistan) is derived from their legal rights by Pakistan (West Pakistan).
 The East Pakistani population was 58% of the total population of the whole of Pakistan.
 Even this majority were not even allowed to have their language as one of the national languages until after a bloody battle between army and students.
 From the very inception of Pakistan, west Pakistanis dominated political, social, cultural and economic field of life.

 Discrimination against East Pakistan started right from the outset in 1947, because, most of the private sector was located in West Pakistan.
 In addition, East Pakistanis felt that since the central policy making structures were dominated by West Pakistani civil servants, most of the lucrative import licenses were given to West Pakistanis.
-Moreover, East Pakistan's earnings enabled West Pakistani merchants and traders to enhance manufacturing and infrastructure facilities in West Pakistan and offered a maximum scope to the private sector in industries like cotton textiles, woolen cloth, sugar, food canneries, chemicals, telephones, cement, and fertilizer.
+Moreover, East Pakistan's earnings enabled West Pakistani merchants and traders to enhance manufacturing and infrastructure facilities in West Pakistan and offered a maximum scope to the private sector in industries like cotton textiles, woollen cloth, sugar, food canneries, chemicals, telephones, cement, and fertiliser.
 Day after day from 1947 educational facilities, qualities were highly reducing in East Pakistan compare to West Pakistan.
 With the quality of education, number of school was reduced at that period.

 As we know that education is the key element for any kind of development on any nation or state or province.
 But the above group indicates that how East Pakistan was discriminated by West Pakistan during 1950–1971.
 We can clearly see that though the number of primary school in the East Pakistan were higher than the West Pakistan during 1950-1961 but later on it was decreased compare to the west Pakistan.
 On the other hand, number of primary school in West Pakistan was an upward sloping line.
 Because, the number of primary school was increased from 1962 to 1971, Though East Pakistan was majority in term of population.